 - In order to comply with local regulations and our operating licence we are strictly limited to providing sleeping, washing and cooking facilities to only 26 pilgrims per day.
 We regret we are not permitted to offer any “overflow”accommodation or facilities to additional pilgrims during busy times of the year.

-The albergue will close for the winter on 3rd November 2016, re-opening again on Palm Sunday 2017.
+The albergue closes for the winter in the first week of November and reopens again on Palm Sunday.
 Please check the Miraz Facebook page (link on top left hand side of this page) for the latest news and information about local events, emergency closures, changes to opening times etc.

 The CSJ runs this albergue in the spirit of our Confraternity and in the traditions of the Camino by kind permission of the Bishop of Lugo.